FoxyFeisty/scraping-project/README.md

 # scraping-project
 Single page app to scrape and save lunch menues from webpages

-## What it can do
+## What it was made for
 Tired of checking your favorite restaurant's webpage every monday to see their weekly menue?
+Well, I was.
 The single page app "LunchLovers" makes it possible to save and update content from a webpage.

 ## How it works
 - The user needs to copy and paste the exact webpage address into the app